Mihaash/blue-team-tools/README.md

 | 445 (TCP)     | SMB                   | Server Message Block — file/printer sharing (Windows networks)          |
 | 3389 (TCP)    | RDP                   | Remote Desktop Protocol — remote access to Windows desktops/servers     |

+- SSH: Secure, encrypted connection to a remote system; requires credentials.
+Used for safe remote login and file transfer.

+- Netcat: Raw, unencrypted network tool; can send/receive data freely.
+Used for testing, debugging, or simple file transfer.

 # 🔎 Nuclei Tool

 Nuclei is an open-source, template-based vulnerability scanner widely used in penetration testing and bug bounty hunting.